RSPCA Shop Next Gen Education

 RSPCA Assured exists because no one else is doing this work.
 There is a lack of legal protection for farmed animals, and the legislation that does exist is poor, and often poorly enforced.
 There is currently no specific legal protection for salmon, trout, turkeys, dairy cattle, beef cattle and sheep, and without our standards and assurance scheme, many millions of farmed animals would live worse lives.

 RSPCA Assured and the RSPCA take any welfare concerns on farms very seriously and will always take action when standards are breached.
-We understand our supporters, partners and the public need confidence that RSPCA Assured is consistently delivering and enforcing better welfare than standard farming practices, which is why we commissioned an independent review.
+We understand our supporters, partners and the public need confidence that RSPCA Assured is consistently delivering and enforcing better welfare than standard farming practices, which is why we commissioned an independent review as well as undertaking our own internal investigation.

 That work is already under way.
 A new executive leadership team and strengthened Board of Trustees at RSPCA Assured was appointed this year and an ambitious modernisation programme is being carried out, which looks at, among other things, improving governance and oversight, data collection, reporting and assessments.

-We are now publishing the conclusions of the Crowe review and highlighting the actions that we will take to address the recommendations for further improving the scheme.
+We are now publishing the conclusions of our internal investigation and the Crowe review, and highlighting the actions that we will take to address the recommendations for further improving the scheme.

 Crowe has identified some areas for improvement, and we will be fully implementing the 20 detailed recommendations that the Crowe Report has made, to ensure RSPCA Assured remains transparent and robust and continues to fulfil its mission to improve the lives and welfare of farm animals.